Physicslibrary/Raspberry-Pi-Stereoscope-AR/README.md

 Adafruit HDMI 5" 800x480 Display Backpack (resistive touchscreen not used)</br>

-(author has this display sitting around, powered from a separate 5V power supply, Pi 4 is not able to power both Oak-D and display)</br>
+(author has this display sitting around, power from a separate 5V source, Pi 4 is not able to power both Oak-D and display)</br>

 # Software
 Raspberry Pi OS with desktop</br>